munificent/craftinginterpreters/book/functions.md

 </aside>

-Of course, we will add more natural support for first-class data structures when we added classes.
+Of course, we will add more natural support for first-class data structures when we add classes.
 But even now, it's possible to define a function that works like an object.
 Cogitate on this:

 ```lox